Holy Island Bay - Byre

-There are two en-suite bedrooms on the first floor, with one twin bedroom on the ground floor, including an en-suite wet room.
+There are two en-suite bedrooms on the ground floor including a wet room, with the master en-suite bedroom on the first floor.

 Downstairs, the open plan kitchen and dining area is wonderfully inviting, linked by the original stone arch - ideal for relaxed evenings and plenty of convivial chat over a fine Merlot perhaps.

 To the front of the cottage, there is a private patio area for sitting-out with a large shared sea-facing garden to the rear.